Sovereign-Labs/sovereign-book/src/4-6-prebuilt-modules.md

 # Prebuilt Modules

-Here are the suite of prebuilt, production-tested modules that handle common blockchain primitives.
+The SDK provides a large suite of prebuilt, well-maintained modules that handle common blockchain primitives.
 Leveraging these modules allows you to focus on your application's unique logic instead of reinventing the wheel.

 This page serves as a reference guide to the standard modules included with the SDK.